anirudha-bs/delres/README.md

 # dleres

-This is an application to delete and restore files in CLI
+This is an application to delete and restore files in CLI in any UNIX system

-Instead of using conventional rm command to delete files which cannot be restored, We can use these custom commands provided by the application
+Instead of using conventional rm command to delete files wherein they cannot be restored there after, We can use these custom commands provided by the application where the files will be transfered to local trash and can be restored when required

 Installation-

-Download delres
+Download delres.zip

-Unzip delres
+Unzip delres.zip

 Run install.sh as root